Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 “Not really…” Larant gave a shifty answer.

 “No. I’m ashamed to say this, but I’ve been holing myself in my room just tinkering around, trying to build contraptions.”

 “Yea.
 Well some of them are.
 Others are- Oh, here we are.
 This is the library where father’s books are stored.”

-It was a high circular room lined with books from top to bottom with four comfortable looking reading chairs in the middle of the room.
+It was a high circular room lined with books from top to bottom with four comfortable looking reading chairs in the center of the room.

 “This really is a library…” He gaped at the thousands of books within the room.

-To the right of the entrance were stairs that lead up to a platform which circled the room, allowing for easy access to the books in the top shelves.
+To the right of the entrance were stairs that led up to a platform which circled the library, allowing for easy access to the books in the top shelves.

 “This room is the cumulative collection of my father, his father, and his forefathers.
 Four generations of Varath household heads have gathered all these.”
 Larant proudly stated his ancestors’ undertakings.